juberrahman/Deep-Learning-Projects/RNN_TVScriptGeneration/readME.md

-The Neural Network will generate a new TV script using a trained LSTM model.
+The Neural Network generates a new TV script using a trained LSTM model.
 The project involves:

 ## Implement Preprocessing Functions: